Of Yows and Cows and People in White Coats

 "What a carve-up!" groaned the officer as he ambled off.
 However, the minister was luckier than he deserved, because Conrad joined his reluctant rescuer and they bravely protected the ministerial posterior from any further bovine inflictions.

-When it was all over and the helicopter with the emergency surgeon treating the ministerial seat was thundering towards Gransha Hospital - Conrad had a long talk with the noxious policeman.
+When it was all over and the helicopter with the emergency surgeon treating the ministerial seat was thundering towards Gransha Hospital, where they have a special wing for politicians - Conrad had a long talk with the noxious policeman.
 I think he is finally starting to appreciate my help because he gave me, what I thought was an encouraging look, before starting to round up what was left of his longhorns.

 thought about all that had happened I